Support Page Content

-All students must pass a required Writing Placement for Juniors (WPJ), portfolio or ENGL 109 before enrolling in the required upper division Writing Intensive courses.
-The Writing Intensive courses are specially designed courses that include extensive writing requirements.
+After successfully completing the GWAR requirement, students can enroll in their Writing Intensive Course.
 The Division offers two writing intensive courses as part of our Social Welfare & Human Behavior courses (electives): SW 126 Theories of Criminal Behavior and SW 191 Exploration of Veterans Studies.

 Pre-Major for the BASW Program

 Students who want to declare Social Work as their major must complete the following Pre-Major requirements as part of their General Education requirements.
 To declare your major, you must earn a grade of a “B” or better (“B minus” is not acceptable) and must have at least 2.5 Sac State and Cumulative GPA.
 These requirements are effective for the Fall 2019 catalog year.
 To verify your pre major requirements, please contact the Division of Social Work advisor.

 Area B2 Life Forms (at least 3 Units)